When your child is diagnosed with cerebral palsy (CP), there's a lot to learn.

 going through similar challenges can help you feel less isolated, and can provide

 Life with a young child is overwhelming for anyone.
 The best way to gather your

 strength is to step back and take time for yourself.
 Trade off"me-time" with your

 spouse, ask a family member for help, or do a childcare swap with a friend —

 you watch her kids one day, she watches yours the next.

-care as well.
-Respite provides caregivers and other family members with a break
+as well.
+Respite provides caregivers and other family members with a break from the

-from the responsibility of caring for a child with special needs.
-ARCH National Respite
+responsibility of caring for a child with special needs.
+ARCH National Respite Network

-respite services.
-There is funding available in most states to pay for respite care,
+services.
+There is funding available in most states to pay for respite care, but funds